Fiserv/Commerce-Hub/docs/Resources/Master-Data/Additional-Data.md

 #### Bill Payment Indicator

-The below table identifies the valid values of the Bill Payment Indicator.
+The below table identifies the valid values of the `billPaymentIndicator`.

 | Value | Description |
 | ----- | ----- |